seanbao/mnemonas/docs/docker-deployment.en.md

 Do not set `root = "/"`.
 When another container path such as `/data-root` is used, mount that path explicitly in Compose or the data will land in the container's writable layer.

-Docker quickstart, the container start entrypoint, and the preflight script require an absolute data directory and reject control characters, `..` segments, protected system directories, and symlink path components so config and object data cannot be written through a replaced or overly broad directory.
-The bundled Compose file uses long bind-mount syntax for `/data`, preventing `:` in a host path from being parsed as the volume target or mode; custom Compose snippets should use long bind-mount syntax as well.
-Before creating directories or changing permissions, the container start entrypoint also checks `STORAGE_ROOT/files` and `STORAGE_ROOT/.mnemonas/objects`; those managed subdirectories must not point elsewhere through symlinks.
-Docker preflight also checks existing `config.toml`, `.mnemonas/`, `.mnemonas/users.json`, `.mnemonas/initial-password.txt`, and `secrets.json`, rejects symlinks or unexpected file types, warns about broad permissions, validates existing `config.toml` TOML syntax when Python `tomllib` is available, and rejects a relative `[storage].root`; when `auth.users_file` is customized under the container `/data` mount, preflight also checks that users file and its sibling `initial-password.txt` for type and permission issues; when it is explicitly customized outside `/data`, preflight warns that it cannot inspect that users file or initial-password file from the host data directory.
-It reports only paths and permission state, not password or secret contents.
-Container `CONFIG_PATH` must be absolute, stay under `STORAGE_ROOT`, and not contain control characters, parent-directory segments, or symlink path components; the default is `/data/config.toml`.
-Docker containers use `[dataplane].grpc_address` in `config.toml` as the only source of truth for the internal gRPC address; startup rejects a divergent `DATAPLANE_GRPC_ADDR` environment value so the control plane and dataplane cannot use different endpoints.
+Docker quickstart, the container start entrypoint, and the preflight script require an absolute data directory.
+They reject:

+- Control characters.
+- `..` path segments.
+- Protected system directories.
+- Symlink path components.

+These checks prevent config and object data from being written through a replaced or overly broad directory.
+The bundled Compose file uses long bind-mount syntax for `/data`, preventing `:` in a host path from being parsed as the volume target or mode.
+Custom Compose snippets should use long bind-mount syntax as well.

+Before creating directories or changing permissions, the container start entrypoint checks `STORAGE_ROOT/files` and `STORAGE_ROOT/.mnemonas/objects`.
+Those managed subdirectories must not point elsewhere through symlinks.

+Docker preflight checks existing `config.toml`, `.mnemonas/`, `.mnemonas/users.json`, `.mnemonas/initial-password.txt`, and `secrets.json`.
+It rejects symlinks or unexpected file types, warns about broad permissions, and rejects a relative `[storage].root`.
+When Python `tomllib` is available, it also validates existing `config.toml` TOML syntax.

+When `auth.users_file` is customized under the container `/data` mount, preflight also checks that users file and its sibling `initial-password.txt` for type and permission issues.
+When it is explicitly customized outside `/data`, preflight warns that it cannot inspect that users file or initial-password file from the host data directory.
+Preflight reports only paths and permission state, not password or secret contents.

+Container `CONFIG_PATH` must be absolute, stay under `STORAGE_ROOT`, and not contain control characters, parent-directory segments, or symlink path components.
+The default is `/data/config.toml`.
+When that file already exists, the container start entrypoint reads it in place and does not rewrite its comments, formatting, or field order.

+Docker containers use `[dataplane].grpc_address` in `config.toml` as the only source of truth for the internal gRPC address.
+Startup rejects a divergent `DATAPLANE_GRPC_ADDR` environment value so the control plane and dataplane cannot use different endpoints.
 When customizing host storage, mount a real directory rather than a symlink.

 Custom `--env` paths must point to a file in an existing directory.
 The script does not implicitly create the `.env` parent directory, so invalid input fails before creating the data directory.